You have questions, we have answers

 Even with the best development frameworks, it’s possible for developers to make mistakes that pose a security threat accidentally.
 As a layer of additional security, we use third-party security software (Codacy) to audit every line of code that we write.
 Codacy sends the team notifications with each code ‘commit’ alerting us to potential security issues within our system, reducing the risk of publishing serious issues.

 Public-private keys are used to give developers SSH access into hosted accounts when deploying code, which allows for the secure management of access credentials.

-Our standard servers are backed up daily, both on-site via bare-metal backups in the event of a complete server failure, as well as in a secure, redundant off-site location within the UK.
+Our standard servers are backed up daily, both on-site via bare-metal backups in the event of a complete server failure, as well as in a secure, redundant off-site location within the UK/USA/CANADA.
 This backup process provides multiple layers of backup redundancy, allowing for the quick and complete recovery of data.

 We offer the option to integrate your site or application using a secure content delivery network such as Cloudflare or Akamai.
 These can provide an extra layer against DDoS attacks while also speeding up the performance of your service.
 They provide an additional firewall layer, rate limiting and mask your server’s IP address from those with malicious intent.

 Sites that take payment do so via industry-standard PCI-compliant processes.

 All of our staff are contractually obligated to follow our security policies and receive training on the latest data security procedures.
 We regularly sign non-disclosure agreements (NDA), our company headquarters are within lockable facilities, which require fob access and keycode to enter, and is monitored by CCTV.

 For enterprise customer’s, we can provide security and vulnerability audits service as part of a project’s deployment using Tenable Nessus software.